Inducing Equilibria via Incentives: Simultaneous Design-and-Play Ensures Global Convergence

 \section{Algorithm}

 We propose to update $\theta$ and $x$ simultaneously to improve the computational efficiency.
 The game dynamics at the lower level is modeled using the mirror descent method.
 Specifically, at the stage $k$, given $\theta_k$ and $x_k$, the agent first receives $v^i_{\theta_k}(x_k)$ as the feedback.
-As in many cases, its exact value is difficult to obtain \citep{mertikopoulos2019learning}, we assume that the agents receive $\hat{v}^i_k$ as an estimator of $v^i_{\theta_k}(x_k)$.
 After receiving the feedback, the agents update their strategies via